nemote95/crop-row-detection/README.md

 # crop-row-detection
-This project detect crop rows for different types of plants and in different fields by taking th following steps:
+The aim of this project is to detect crop rows for different types of plants and in different fields by taking th following steps:
   1. Converting to HSV color space
   2. Applying a threshold for green parts
   3. Selecting region of interest